 While security is a top concern for every business, there are unique challenges when it comes to protecting larger operations.
 For enterprise organizations that need to secure multiple offices across different sites and locations, enterprise security measures are necessary.
 But what is enterprise security, and how do you implement it?
-Enterprise security solutions are controls designed to prevent, detect, and correct to protect both infrastructure and applications.
+Enterprise security solutions are controls designed to prevent, detect, and protect both infrastructure and applications.
 Essentially, enterprise security architecture is a form of risk management that specifically caters to businesses managing users across a multi-site organization.

 Enterprise security systems look different depending on the industry and style of the business, but there are two main components that all enterprise businesses should have in place: physical security and conceptual security.
 In today’s technology-connected world, security breaches have gone beyond unauthorized entry.
 With so much data being shared every second, whether through online communications, swiping a credit card at the store, or even via your smartphone’s Bluetooth beacons, there’s more at stake than ever.
 Enterprise businesses need to take additional steps to address security concerns both at their buildings, and with their information.
 But how do you know where to start?